Distributions defined by q-supernomials, fusion products, and Demazure modules: Interpretation in terms of fusion and Demazure modules

 \subsubsection{The unrestricted two component case}

 For the two component case of $\vL = (L_1,\ldots,L_m)$, i.e.~$L_m=M$, $L_k=K$ for a $k<m$, and all other $L_i = 0$, we find

 For $K=1$ this simplifies to

-Let us compare this to the only known result for a two component case in the literature, the case of Demazure modules $V_w(\Lambda)$ associated to the affine Kac-Moody algebra $\widehat{\mathfrak{sl}}_2$.
-Fix the highest weight $\Lambda = m \Lambda_0 + n \Lambda_1$.
+Let us interpret this in terms of the Demazure modules $V_w(m \Lambda_0 + n \Lambda_1)$ from \eqref{eq:graded-factorization-phenomenon}.
 The random variables $X_w$ having probability generating function the basic specialization of the character $\chi(V_w(\Lambda))$ are given due to \autoref{characters-demazure-through-fusion} by translations and rotations (averaging over the random variable $S_{\vL_w}$) as follows